Western religious music from different centuries.

 In this episode two Requiems: from Alessandro Melani and from André Campra.

 November is the month of remembrance.
-In the catholic tradition we have 1 November All Saints’ Day and 2 November All Souls’ Day and in the Protestant Church they celebrate Eternity Sunday, the last Sunday of November.
-This is the last Sunday before the church year, before the start of the Advent.
-An excellent opportunity to listen to a Requiem, or two, in this episode.
+In the catholic tradition we have 1 November All Saints’ Day and 2 November All Souls’ Day and in the Protestant Church Eternity Sunday is celebrated, the last Sunday of November.
+This is the last Sunday of the church year, before the start of the Advent: an excellent opportunity to listen to a Requiem, or two, in this episode.

-The first is short arrangement: Alessandro Melani has only put three parts to music: the gradual Requiem aeternam, the tract Absolve Domine and the sequence Dies irae.
-Melani was born in Pistoia as one of seven brothers, all of whom went into music.
+The first is a short setting, as Alessandro Melani has only put three parts to music: the gradual Requiem aeternam, the tract Absolve Domine and the sequence Dies irae.
+Melani was born in Pistoia as one of seven brothers, all of whom had musical careers.
 Some of them, and probably Alessandro too, were castratos.
-He initially made a career as singer, but for most of his life he worked as a bandmaster, serving in cities like Pistoia, Ferrara, and at the end in Rome.
+Though he initially made a career as singer, he worked as a bandmaster for most of his life, serving in cities like Pistoia, Ferrara, and at the end in Rome.

 Alessandro Melani (1639-1703)